Mark Turner (musician)

 Mark Turner (born November 10, 1965) is an American jazz saxophonist.

 Biography

-Born on November 10, 1965, in Fairborn, and raised in Palos Verdes Estates, Turner originally intended to become a commercial artist.
+Born on November 10, 1965, in Fairborn, Ohio, and raised in Palos Verdes Estates, Turner originally intended to become a commercial artist.
 In elementary school, he played the clarinet, followed by the alto and tenor saxophones in high school.
-He attended California State University, Long Beach in the 1980s (playing in the jazz ensembles) and then transferred to and graduated from Berklee College of Music in 1990 before moving to New York.
+He attended California State University, Long Beach, in the 1980s (playing in the jazz ensembles) and then transferred to and graduated from Berklee College of Music in 1990 before moving to New York.
 Turner worked at Tower Records in New York City for an extended period before working full-time as a jazz musician.

-In early November 2008, Turner injured two fingers on one of his hands with a power saw, but as of late February 2009 he was performing again with the Edward Simon Quartet at the Village Vanguard.
+In early November 2008, Turner injured two fingers on one of his hands with a power saw, but as of late February 2009, he was performing again with the Edward Simon Quartet at the Village Vanguard.

-He is married to the psychiatrist and anthropologist, Dr. Helena Hansen.
+He is married to the psychiatrist and anthropologist Helena Hansen.